 I have a particular passion for working with fear and reactivity and aggression towards humans, including food aggression, aggression during body handling, and aggression towards strangers.
 Additionally, I have the specialized training and experience needed to help dogs overcome separation anxiety, a heartbreaking and debilitating disorder.

 My dog is aggressive on leash.
 Help!

 My dog is not comfortable walking in crowded locations.
-Do you recommend a place in the Newtown Square or Delaware County areas?
+Are there any parks or trails in Newtown Square or Delaware County that you can recommend?